 3. Design the app experience

 Designing the app experience for your user involves two parts – the user experience design and the technical design.
 Delivering a successful user experience (UX) means making the app relevant, easy to use and intuitive.
 An app designer will draw on the work completed in the previous steps to understand the problem and the user, to prepare wireframes.
 Wireframes are a way of visually articulating navigation and functionality - how the user would use the app.
-They provide a rough structure for development and help clients to easily explore the core of the user experience and navigation without the distraction of more subjective aspects of visual design (eg colour).
+They provide a rough structure for development.
+Wireframes also help clients to easily explore the core of the user experience and navigation without the distraction of more subjective aspects of visual design (eg colour).

 Technical design is completed by the app developers.
 It involves investigating the technical feasibility of your platform, including solution architecture and creating a functional and technical specification.
 This clearly articulates the requirements for the app from a technical perspective.
 For example, it may specify where and how the app will need to integrate with other systems.
 For high risk aspects of the project, an app developer may build a technical proof-of-concept.
-This tests the technical feasibility and highlights problems and opportunities which may influence the experience designs, and can be solved prior to development commencing.
+This tests the technical feasibility of the app idea.
+It also highlights problems and opportunities which may influence the experience designs, and can be solved prior to development commencing.

 4. Create the app branding and visual designs

 Once the wireframing has been completed, the next step to build an app is to create the visual design.
 The app designer will consider how the elements of the app look on the screen and how they function.
 For mobile apps, they will be taking into account the specific design patterns for iPhone and Android.
 By making sure the app is visually appealing, the visual designs serve to enhance the user’s experience of the app.